WATCH for our next Germany tour date announcement...

 Days 13 & 14

 Visit the benevolent Frederick the Great’s famous Sanssouci Palace (considered the Versailles of Germany) in the beautiful, royal town of Potsdam, just outside of Berlin.
 In Berlin, visit significant sites including Brandenburg Gate, symbol of the reunification of Germany.
 See incredible remnants of the Berlin Wall preserved to “never forget.”
-Perhaps walk through the Holocaust Memorial.
+Perhaps walk through the solemn Holocaust Memorial.
 Enjoy free time to explore Berlin and possibly take in an evening musical performance by extremely gifted musicians.

 Day 15